 When do I find out if I have a placement on the course?

 Official offers of a placement will be emailed to students from early Spring 2022.
 If you don’t receive this, please check your junk mail before getting in touch so that we can check your details and resend your offer.
 Remember to confirm your acceptance of any position offered, otherwise your place may be given to a reserve member in the second round of offers.

 Students are expected to attend all rehearsals during the course in order to ensure continuity and to maintain the high standards of the Orchestra.
 Absence from rehearsals will not be permitted unless requested upon acceptance of your placement on the course.
 Any absence on the course will be granted at the absolute discretion of the ESO.

 What do I need to prepare before the course begins?

-A link to the sheet music is sent to all students prior to the start of the course.
+A link to the sheet music will be made available to students prior to the start of the course, subject to copyright regulations.
 All players are expected to have familiarised themselves with the music before rehearsals, however specific parts will not be given to students until the course begins.

 Will I know which part I am playing prior to the course?